MicrosoftDocs/windows-itpro-docs/windows/configuration/set-up-shared-or-guest-pc.md

   11. From this point on, you can configure any additional settings you’d like to be part of this policy, and then follow the rest of the set-up flow to its completion by selecting **Create** after **Step 6**.

-- A provisioning package created with the Windows Configuration Designer: You can apply a provisioning package when you initially set up the PC (also known as the out-of-box-experience or OOBE), or you can apply the provisioning package to a Windows 10 PC that is already in use.
+- A provisioning package created with the Windows Configuration Designer: You can apply a provisioning package when you initially set up the PC (also known as the out-of-box-experience or OOBE), or you can apply the provisioning package to a Windows client that's already in use.
 The provisioning package is created in Windows Configuration Designer.
 Shared PC mode is enabled by the [SharedPC configuration service provider (CSP)](/windows/client-management/mdm/sharedpc-csp), exposed in Windows Configuration Designer as **SharedPC**.

      ![Shared PC settings in ICD.](images/icd-adv-shared-pc.png)